teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

         body : bstr .cbor VoteContent
     ]

-    ; XXXX I need to decide what to do with VoteableSection.
-In my ;   original design, all voteable objects were self-describing, ;   but we need to decide whether that makes sense.

     VoteContent = {
-        ; Information about the voter itself
+       ; List of supportd consensus methods.
+       consensus-methods : [ + uint ],

+        ; How should the votes within the individual sections be ; computed?
-        voter : VoterSection,
+        voting-rules : VotingRules,

+        ; Information that the authority wants to share about this ; vote, which is not for voting. notes : NoteSection,

         ; Meta-information that the authorities vote on, which does ; not actually appear in the ENDIVE or consensus directory. meta : MetaSection .within VoteableSection,

         ; Fields that appear in the client root document. client-root : RootSection .within VoteableSection,
-        ; Fields that appear in the server root document. server-root : RootSection .within VoteableSection,
+        ; Fields that appear in the server root document. server-root : RootSection .with VoteableSection,
-        ; Information that the authority wants to share about this ; vote, which is not for voting. notes : NoteSection,
         ; Information about each relay.
         relays : RelaySection,
         ; Information about indices.
         indices : IndexSection,

         * tstr => any
     }

+    ; Self-description of a voter.
     VoterSection = {
         ; human-memorable name
         name : tstr,